sakshamsingh1/spatial_audio_demo.github.io/index.md

 <br>

+## Abstract
+Foley sound, audio content inserted synchronously with videos in post-production, plays a crucial role in the user experience of multimedia content.
+Recently, Foley sound synthesis has been actively studied, leveraging the advances in deep generative models.
+However, such works mainly focus on mimicking a particular sound class as a single event or a holistic context without temporal information of individual sources.
+We present ***T-Foley***, a ***T***emporal-event guided waveform generation model for ***Foley*** sound synthesis.
+T-Foley generates high-quality audio using two conditions: the sound class and the temporal event condition.
+The temporal event condition is implemented with Block-FiLM, a novel conditioning method derived from Temporal-FiLM.
+Our model achieves superior performances in both objective and subjective evaluation metrics and generates Foley sound that is well-synchronized to the temporal event condition.
+We particularly use vocal mimicking datasets paired with Foley sounds for the temporal event control, considering its intuitive usage in real-world application scenarios.

 # User Input Condition

 Creating Foley sounds manually is challenging and labor-intensive work.
 Therefore, the ultimate goal of this study is automating the Foley sound synthesis to allow anyone to easily generate sounds.